forcedotcom/sfdx-scanner/messages/run-command.md

 The format `table` is concise and shows minimal output, the format `detail` shows all available information.

-If you specify neither --view nor --output-file, then the default table view is shown.
-If you specify --output-file but not --view, only summary information is shown.
+If you specify neither `--view` nor `--output-file`, then the default table view is shown.
+If you specify `--output-file` but not `--view`, only summary information is shown.

 # flags.output-file.summary